Geekdude/Geekdude.github.io/_drafts/productivity.md

 ### Slide 23 --- Consideration for a Note Taking Program

-Here I list out what I think should be important things to consider when you are selecting which note taking program to use.
+Here I list out what I think should be important things to consider when you are selecting which note-taking program to use.
 As an example I will go through the list with my current program of choice, OneNote.

 1. OneNote can easily capture any type of information from typed notes to handwritten notes to webpages to whiteboards.